Rabb School of Continuing Studies, Division of Graduate Professional Studies

 - Evaluate and integrate instructional technologies, platforms, and collaborative tools for use in diverse instructional settings and applications.

-- Demonstrate creativity and innovation in the application of instructional design principles and technologies to respond to instructional challenges and emerging trends.
+- Demonstrate innovative design thinking to the application of instructional design principles and technologies in response to instructional challenges.

 Degree of Master of Science in Digital Marketing & Design